 After graduating, he worked amongst others for Semper Opera Dresden, Thalia Theatre Hamburg, Hanover State Theatre, Dresden State Theatre, Dusseldorf Theatre, Bochum Theatre, Bavarian Theatre Academy Munich, Karlsruhe State Theatre and National Theatre Timișoara, Aachen Theatre, Lübeck Theatre, Oldenburg State Theatre, Trier Theatre, Gießen Theatre, Tübingen County Theatre, Osnabrück Theatre, Hof Theatre and Theatre an der Rott.

 His work focuses on contemporary dramas as well as project developments with a special interest in interdisciplinary concepts.
-He also works as a lecturer at Bonn University and at the Bavarian Theatre Academy in Munich, where he teaches acting for opera students.
+He also works as a lecturer at Bonn University and at the Bavarian Theatre Academy in Munich, where he teaches acting for opera students and stage directing.